Chart Color Schemes

 Blayney faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.6%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 8.3%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.6%).
-Vocational credentials are prevalent, with 41.3% of residents aged 15+ holding them - advanced diplomas at 7.7% and certificates at 33.6%.
-Educational participation is high, with 27.6% of residents currently enrolled in formal education.
+The area has university qualification rates of 11.6%, significantly lower than the NSW average of 32.2%.
+This indicates both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.3%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.6%).
+Trade and technical skills are prominent, with 41.3% of residents aged 15+ holding vocational credentials – advanced diplomas (7.7%) and certificates (33.6%).

 Frequently Asked Questions - Education